CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

   additional relevance, unless the third party is the manufacturer of the Registrar!

-The SmartPledge enrollment process uses a combination of the first and third choice.
+The smarkaklink enrollment process uses a combination of the first and third choice.
 The involvement of the manufacturer at this step affords an opporuntity to do sales-channel integration with the manufacturer.
 The manufacturer can associate an account with the user using a wide variety of